This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Amelia on Pinterest

-For this recipe, I use traditional pie dough ingredients to make my homemade empanada dough.
-However, you can also buy ready-made dough!
+For this recipe, I use traditional pie dough ingredients instead of my usual homemade empanada dough.
+This is because I like my dessert empanadas to have a nice sweet crust!

-These pumpkin hand pies have an irresistibly buttery and sweet pumpkin pie filling you will love, made with pumpkin puree, cinnamon, cloves, and dark brown sugar.
+These pumpkin hand pies have an irresistibly buttery and sweet pumpkin pie filling you will love, made with pumpkin puree, cinnamon, cloves, and dark brown sugar for that extra strong molasses flavor.
+Alternatively, you can swap out the spices for Pumpkin Pie Spice!

 Brown Sugar Topping